 Aftermarket sound systems were originally marketed as a means to enjoy improved sound quality and convenience in a vehicle by replacing the factory stock sound system.
 Today, the car audio industry promotes thuggery and passive aggressive behavior in the use of their products.

-The car audio industry promotes "booming" to typically lower-middle class males in their teens and twenties with some disposable income.
-They assume their car will attract women and improve their social standing among their peers.
+The car audio industry promotes "booming" to males in their teens and twenties with some disposable income.
+The message is that it will attract women and improve their social standing among their peers.

 Boom cars have given rise to an urban subculture.
 Sound pressure level (SPL) competitions (also known as dB drag racing) are held nationwide.
 Non-professional competitors spend thousands of the dollars on audio equipment for their vehicles.
 The expensive speakers frequently blow out in competition and need to be replaced.
 Manufacturers and installers promote the brand and their business respectively by sponsoring professional competitors.

 The National Highway Traffic Safety Administration (NHTSA) estimates that 25 percent of vehicle accidents are caused by driver distraction.
 Drivers experience reduced reaction times when listening to loud music and adjusting the controls on their car stereo equipment.

 MTX Audio Jackhammer Superwoofer